 Affiliation: Roman Catholic.

-Languages: She is fluent in Polish, English, Portuguese and can communicate very well in French.
+Languages: She was fluent in Polish, English, Portuguese and could communicate very well in French.

 Hobby: used to play (a lot of) tennis